Make these quick and easy frozen dog treats for summer. Only four ingredients and a blender required and your pup will lap them up!

 While your pups are eating, sneak up and place a dollar store headband on them, so they’re too distracted to shake it off :)

-These frozen treats are messy so you’ll want to give them to your dogs outdoors or where it’s easy to clean up.
+These frozen treats are messy on hot days so you’ll want to give them to your dogs outdoors or where it’s easy to clean up.

 Chloe’s official stamp of approval :)

-Chloe and Gracie hope you enjoy some delicious treats this July 4th weekend!
+Chloe and Gracie hope you enjoy some delicious treats this Fourth of July weekend!